2 Describing data

 12. In practice, it is more common to use either average or beginning shareholders’ equity in the denominator, but this would add complexity that is unhelpful for our current purposes.↩︎

 13. In some texts, you will see \(n\) as the numerator.
-One reason we use \(n - 1\) is that that is what is used by R’s var() function.
+We use \(n - 1\), as that is what is used by R’s var() function.
 An intuitive explanation for using \(n - 1\) is that one degree of freedom was used in calculating the mean, so we should subtract one from the denominator.↩︎